FrancisBanville/ms_interpreting_probabilities/README.md

 webs originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
-Without clear documentation, it can be challenging to know if published probabilistic webs describe local or regional interactions, or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
+Without clear documentation, it can be challenging to know if published probabilistic webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
 When probabilistic regional interactions are used and interpreted as local interactions (and conversely), this may generate misleading findings during data analysis.
 We